flipacholas/Architecture-of-consoles/articles/pc-engine.Rmd.md

 ## Operating System

-There is no internal ROM, 'BIOS' or any other software that runs before the game, meaning the console does not have an Operating System.
+There is no internal ROM, 'Basic Input/Output System' (BIOS) or any other software that runs before the game, meaning the console does not have an Operating System.
 The reset vector is located at addresses `$FFFE` and `$FFFF` (remember that the internal registers are 8-bit, but memory addresses are 16-bit, requiring two words to initialise the program counter).
 These addresses point to the game card [@operating_system-sheldows].

 This also means that it is the programmer's responsibility to handle 'housekeeping' (e.g., initialising memory, setting up the MMU, and so on).